 China-based Turbo is a VPN service plagued by issues.
 It’s limited in its scope and application since it is only available for mobile devices.
 These leave all of your other devices unprotected.
 You’ll have to pay for a second VPN if you want to protect your desktop computer.

 Proponents of Turbo may point out that the company has its headquarters in China, a nation that’s not even a member of the extensive 14 Eyes Network.
-However, keep in mind that China’s government doesn’t value privacy.
+However, keep in mind that China’s government doesn’t value privacy (that’s putting it lightly).
 Many VPNs are illegal there, and the state approves the ones that are legal.
 These restrictions mean that your data is filtering through to the Chinese government.

 That’s not necessarily a comforting thought.

 Additionally, it’s wise to be aware that Turbo is keeping and tracking much of your personal information.
 The company will blatantly sell some of that data to third parties.
 If your goal in using a VPN is a private and anonymous online experience without log-keeping, look elsewhere.

 Turbo does all right as far as offering encryption and reliable VPN tunneling protocols, but these are about the only areas in which this company performs well.
 With so many detriments to their name, it’s safe to say that you would be far better off going with one of the best VPN providers providers (In French: Meilleur VPN), all of which prioritize functionality, security, and anonymity.